shuai-xu/flink/docs/dev/connectors/kinesis.md

 new shards (i.e., when the streams are resharded to increase the number of shards for higher provisioned Kinesis service throughput).

-Also note that the assignment of shards to subtasks may not be optimal when shard IDs are not consecutive (as result of dynamic re-sharding in Kinesis).
+Also, note that the assignment of shards to subtasks may not be optimal when shard IDs are not consecutive (as the result of dynamic re-sharding in Kinesis).
 For cases where skew in the assignment leads to significant imbalanced consumption, a custom implementation of `KinesisShardAssigner` can be set on the consumer.